pamelafox/python-azd-template/README.md

 - [ ] The project should have a [CODE_OF_CONDUCT.md](https://github.com/pamelafox/flask-surveys-container-app/blob/main/.github/CODE_OF_CONDUCT.md)
 - [ ] The project should have a [ISSUE_TEMPLATE.md](https://github.com/pamelafox/flask-surveys-container-app/blob/main/.github/ISSUE_TEMPLATE.md)
 - [ ] The project should have a [PULL_REQUEST_TEMPLATE.md](https://github.com/pamelafox/flask-surveys-container-app/blob/main/.github/PULL_REQUEST_TEMPLATE.md)

+# Python

+## Version

+- [ ] Use Python 3.11 if possible, otherwise 3.10 if not.
+- [ ] Don't use features introduced after 3.7.
+- [ ] In `README.md` and elsewhere, use `python3` to run commands.
+    - Instead of `pip install –r requirements.txt`,  use `python3 -m pip install –r requirements.txt`
+    - The latter is more likely to work in more environments than the former
+    - Specifying `python3` helps those devs with machines that default to `python2 `

+## Style

+- [ ] For variable naming, use [PEP8 conventions](https://pep8.org/#prescriptive-naming-conventions).
+Don't use the conventions of other languages, like JS/Java.
+- [ ] Use `flake8` or `ruff` with 'E' and 'F' options (default).
+Warnings related to docstrings can be ignored.
+Include in `requirements-dev.txt` and configure in [pyproject.toml](https://github.com/pamelafox/python-project-template/blob/127c6bb908e67553f76b11509658b95389ac0342/pyproject.toml#L4)
+  - [ ] Run on pre-commit.
+See [.pre-commit-config.yaml](https://github.com/pamelafox/python-project-template/blob/main/.pre-commit-config.yaml)
+  - [ ] Run in GitHub action.
+See [python.yaml](https://github.com/pamelafox/python-project-template/blob/127c6bb908e67553f76b11509658b95389ac0342/.github/workflows/python.yaml#L23)
+- [ ] Use `isort` or `ruff` with 'I' option.
+Include in `requirements-dev.txt` and configure in [pyproject.toml](https://github.com/pamelafox/python-project-template/blob/127c6bb908e67553f76b11509658b95389ac0342/pyproject.toml#L4)
+  - [ ] Run on pre-commit.
+See [.pre-commit-config.yaml](https://github.com/pamelafox/python-project-template/blob/main/.pre-commit-config.yaml)
+  - [ ] Run in GitHub action.
+See [python.yaml](https://github.com/pamelafox/python-project-template/blob/127c6bb908e67553f76b11509658b95389ac0342/.github/workflows/python.yaml#L23)
+- [ ] Use `pyupgrade` or `ruff` with `UP` option.
+Include in `requirements-dev.txt` and configure in [pyproject.toml](https://github.com/pamelafox/python-project-template/blob/127c6bb908e67553f76b11509658b95389ac0342/pyproject.toml#L4)
+  - [ ] Run on pre-commit.
+See [.pre-commit-config.yaml](https://github.com/pamelafox/python-project-template/blob/main/.pre-commit-config.yaml)
+  - [ ] Run in GitHub action.
+See [python.yaml](https://github.com/pamelafox/python-project-template/blob/127c6bb908e67553f76b11509658b95389ac0342/.github/workflows/python.yaml#L23)
+- [ ] Use `black` for formatting, with a reasonable line length (<= 200).
+Include in `requirements-dev.txt` and configure in [pyproject.toml](https://github.com/pamelafox/python-project-template/blob/127c6bb908e67553f76b11509658b95389ac0342/pyproject.toml#L8)
+- [ ] Avoid ternary operators when possible, as they often lead to unreadable code.
+- [ ] For string formatting, prefer `.format()` when arguments are expressions and f-string for simple variable names.
+Your code should almost never use string concatenation.
+Do not use f-strings when logging.

+## Monitoring

+- [ ] Use either OpenCensus or OpenTelemetry so that traces and logs are fully available in Azure Monitor.
+- [ ] Prefer using `logging` or `logger` calls (framework-dependant) instead of `print()`.
+General guidance is to use` print()` for scripts, logging for web apps.
+The log level defaults to warning in production (generally), so `logging.info()` statements won’t show up in logs unless the app logger is configured otherwise.

 # Testing